THE IMPACT

 1. Popular questions are hidden behind an overlay, failing to capture user attention to help them get started

-Redesign StudyClues into a welcoming and usable interface that reflects the LearningClues brand, surfaces new AI features clearly, and helps students navigate the system with ease.
+A welcoming and usable chat interface that surfaces new AI features clearly and helps students navigate the system with ease?

 1. Clear navigation between AI Tools as system grows